MonoMod/MonoMod/README.md

 Ask the creator of the input assembly, the patches and your lawyer (actually not your lawyer).

-## Am I allowed to redistribute MonoMod?
-Yes.
-Do so freely, as long as you don't charge the user any costs for using / downloading MonoMod.

 ## Is it possible to patch patches?
 Yes, but the orig_ methods will be ignored by MonoMod.